eqlabs/polkadot-light-client-spec/src/implementation.md

 The `/dot/state/2` protocol is only supported by full nodes

-More research and development is required build a more detailed picture of interactions.
+More research and development is required in order to build a more detailed picture of interactions.

 ## Protocol Support